FreddyMaster/Debug-Duckers-Megathread/README.md

 - [TiviMate IPTV player](https://play.google.com/store/apps/details?id=ar.tvplayer.tv) A popular Android app for watching IPTV on Android set-top boxes.
 - [Fildo](https://fildo.net/android/en/#) Android music streaming app which fetches files from third party MP3 search engines.
 - [YouTube Vanced](https://vanced.app/) Vanced is a well known modded version of YouTube with many features such as adblocking and background playback and many more.
+- [Lemudroid](https://github.com/Swordfish90/Lemuroid) An open source multi-system emulator for the phone
+- [Vigilante](https://github.com/FunkyMuse/Vigilante) Tells you when your camera or microphone is being used by an app

 ### Streaming Apps
 - [MediaBox HD](https://mediaboxhd.net) MediaBox HD is a free streaming app with movies, tv shows, and music.
 VIP membership grants access to 1000s of reliable high-quality streams.
 It can cast to Chromecast, Apple TV, Fire TV, and Xbox.